DanNixon/vtk_instrument_view_demo/readme.md

 ## Next steps/roadmap

-A potential roadmap for the implementation of a VTK based instrument view in Mantid is given below.
+A potential roadmap for the implementation of a VTK based Instrument View in Mantid is given below.
 Note that the durations are given in person weeks.

 The majority of work in stages 1, 3 and 4 can be performed by multiple developers in parallel.